Dayr al-Qasi

-Dayr al-Qassi or Deir el-Qasi (دير القاسي), was a Palestinian Arab village located 26 km northeast of the city of Acre, which was depopulated during 1948 Arab-Israeli war.
+Dayr al-Qasi (دير القاسي), was a Palestinian Arab village located 26 km northeast of the city of Acre, which was depopulated during 1948 Arab-Israeli war.

 Geography

 The village was located 26 km northeast of the city of Acre, on a rocky hill about 5 km south of the Lebanese border.
 It was linked by a paved road to Fassuta in the north and Tarshiha in the southwest.
 The road divided the town into an eastern and western quarter, or harat, the eastern quarter being higher up.

 History

 The first part of the village name, Dayr ("monastery") suggest that the village might have had a monastery and a Christian population.
 However, in modern times the population was Muslim.
 According to the residents of the village, ancient artifacts from the Canaanite, Israelite and Roman period were unearthed in the Ottoman and British Mandate period.

 Ceramics from the late Roman and the Byzantine eras have been found here.

 In the Crusader era it was known as Cassie, and in 1183 it was noted that Godfrey de Tor sold the land of the village to Joscelin III.
 In 1220 Jocelyn III's daughter Beatrix de Courtenay and her husband Otto von Botenlauben, Count of Henneberg, sold their land, including Cassie and the nearby Roeis (Khirbet Tell ‘er-Ruwesah/Tel Rosh), to the Teutonic Knights.

 Remains from the Mamluk era have been found in the area.